Organising Legal Support

 See also: Set up a Legal Support Team.

-Progressive lawyers and activist legal workers should be involved as an integral part of the planning process for protest actions and campaigns.
+It can be useful to involve progressive lawyers and activist legal workers as an integral part of the planning process for protest actions and campaigns.

 If there is a chance of community legal centres being utilised at a later date, it may be a good idea to meet with your local centre and inform them of the campaign or action.